 The following code examples show one assembly and one C function for writing to the EEPROM.
-The examples assume that interrupts are controlled (for example by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
-The examples also assume that no Flash boot loader is present in the software.
+The examples assume that interrupts are controlled (e.g., by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
+The examples also assume that no Flash Boot Loader is present in the software.
 If such code is present, the EEPROM write function must also wait for any ongoing SPM command to finish.